Public Transport in Beyoglu (Taksim)

 Then, you can take a ferry to the Princes’ Islands from Kabatas.
 The ferry ride takes approximately 1,5 hours.
 However, it will give you tons of opportunities to take brilliant shots of Istanbul.

-How to Go from Taksim Square to Istanbul New Airport
+How to Go to Istanbul New Airport

 In order to get to Istanbul Airport from Taksim, it’s best to take the Havaist Shuttle Bus.
 The official airport shuttles leave from Taksim Square.
 You can check this number: IST-19 to make sure about the route.